The First $100,000 is the Hardest – the Miracle of Compound Interest

 Things start moving a bit faster after that but it still takes nearly 11 years to hit 300k.

-That milestone happens between year 10 and 11 which means the first 300k happens right around the 50% marker.
+That milestone happens between year 10 and 11 which means the first 300k happens right around the 50% time marker.

 It’s right around then and especially after you hit 500k that the compounding effect really takes off.